-In the afternoon, continue to Peyrepertuse Castle, a ruined fortress.
-In former times, it was associated with the Counts of Barcelona, and later the Kings of Aragon.
-Its name is derived from Peirapertusa, the Occitan word meaning 'pierced rock'—fitting for a castle that juts sharply into the sky.
+In the afternoon, continue to Peyrepertuse Castle, a ruined fortress once associated with the Counts of Barcelona and later the Kings of Aragon.
+Its name is derived from Peirapertusa, the Occitan word meaning "pierced rock"—fitting for a castle that juts sharply into the sky.

-Day 10: Lastours Castles, Wine Tasting, & Canal du Midi
+Day 10: Day Trip to Lastours Castles, Wine Tasting & Canal du Midi

-Day 12: Montpellier & Saint Martin de Londres
+Day 12: Explore Montpellier & Day Trip to Saint Martin de Londres

 Day 13: Self-Guided Day Hike in Cevennes National Park

-Another notable peak is Mont Aigoual (5,141 ft / 1,567 m), which lies to the north of Le Vigan and is reachable from Vallerauge by the "trek of 4000 steps".
+Another notable peak is Mont Aigoual (5,141 ft / 1,567 m), which lies to the north of Le Vigan and is reachable from Vallerauge by the "trek of 4,000 steps".
 It's a point of reference to hikers throughout the park, and its peak houses the last remaining inhabited weather station in France.
-The mountain forms part of the watershed between the Mediterranean and Atlantic, where rainfall can measure up to over 7 feet, making it the wettest point in France.
+The mountain forms part of the watershed between the Mediterranean and Atlantic, where rainfall can measure up to over 7 feet (2 m), making it the wettest point in France.
 For travelers who brave the wind and rain, the views from the top are spectacular.

-Day 14: Montpellier to Aix, Visit Nîmes & Avignon
+Day 14: Drive to Aix, Visit Nîmes & Avignon

 In the afternoon, stop by Avignon to explore this medieval city that housed the Pope in the 14th century.
-While here you can visit the soaring Palais des Papes—the largest Gothic palace in history and now a UNESCO World Heritage Site.
-A tour of the palace, which includes the popes' private apartments with their fabulous frescoes, is a must.
+While here, you can visit the soaring Palais des Papes—the largest Gothic palace in history and now a UNESCO World Heritage Site.
+A tour of the palace, including the popes' private apartments with outstanding frescoes, is a must.

-Day 15: Hilltop Villages & Wine in the Luberon: Full Day Tour
+Day 15: Full-Day Tour of Hilltop Villages & Wine in the Luberon

-After eating, head to Gordes.
-This is arguably the most beautiful of all the hilltop villages in the Luberon.
-Its fortified castle dominates the skyline of Gordes, and from its winding cobbled streets, you can look out to wide views over the valley and surrounding hills.
-From Gordes, it's just a few kilometers to the Abbey of Notre-Dame de Sénanque, a Cistercian abbey founded in the 12th century.
+After eating, head to Gordes, one of the Luberon's most beautiful hilltop villages.
+Its fortified castle dominates the skyline, and from its winding cobbled streets, you can look out to expansive views over the valley and surrounding hills.
+It's just a few kilometers to the Abbey of Notre-Dame de Sénanque, a Cistercian abbey founded in the 12th century.
 Nearby is the village of Roussillon, famous for its colorful ochre.
 Hike on the Ochre Trail to a former quarry before heading to another hilltop village, Bonnieux.
-This village, like many in the area, dates back to Roman times.
-Nearby, a forest of cedar trees that were imported from North Africa during the Napoleonic era covers the hillsides.
+Like many in the area, this village dates back to Roman times.

-Day 16: Aix City Tour & Transfer to Moustiers-Sainte-Marie
+Day 16: Aix City Tour & Drive to Moustiers-Sainte-Marie, Visit Lavender Fields